 It also has practical tips for talking and asking for support.
 We hope it helps you deal with some of the questions or feelings you may have.
 This booklet does not have information for the family or friends of people with cancer.
 The following booklets could be helpful: - Talking with someone who has cancer - Talking to children and teenagers when an adult has cancer.
+We have more information about ordering these booklets on page 74.
 How to use this booklet This booklet is split into sections to help you find what you need.
 You do not have to read it from start to finish.
-You can use the contents list to help you.
+You can use the contents list on page 3 to help you.
 It is fine to skip parts of the booklet.
 You can always come back to them when you feel ready.
-At the end of the booklet, there are details of other organisations that can help.
-There is also space to write down questions and notes for your doctor or nurse.
+On pages 80 to 87, there are details of other organisations that can help.
+There is also space to write down questions and notes for your doctor or nurse (page 88).
 Quotes In this booklet, we have included quotes from people who have had cancer, which you may find helpful.
 These are from people who have chosen to share their story with us.
 To share your experience, visit macmillan.org.uk/shareyourstory For more information If you have more questions or would like to talk to someone, call the Macmillan Support Line free on 0808 808 00 00, 7 days a week, 8am to 8pm, or visit macmillan.org.uk If you would prefer to speak to us in another language, interpreters are available.
 Please tell us, in English, the language you want to use.
 If you are deaf or hard of hearing, call us using Relay UK on 18001 0808 808 00 00, or use the Relay UK app.
 We have some information in different languages and formats, including audio, easy read, Braille, large print, interactive PDFs and translations.
-To order these, visit macmillan.org.uk/otherformats or call 0808 808 00 00.
+To order these, visit macmillan.org.uk/ otherformats or call 0808 808 00 00.
 Contents Why talk about cancer?
 5 Talking with people close to you 23 Talking at work 45 Talking with healthcare staff 55 Dealing with reactions 67 Further information 73